Astrocut Documentation

 This example starts with a path, and uses several TESScut services

-to retrieve all of the inputs for the center_on_path
+to retrieve all of the inputs for the center_on_path function.
+We also use the helper function

-that takes in a path table, cutout size, and WCS object, and returns the
+path_to_footprints that takes in a path table, cutout size, and WCS object, and returns the

 cutout location/size(s) necesary to cover the entire path.